2023 Best Physics Schools in Minnesota

 Request Information

-University of Minnesota - Morris ranked #6 on this year’s Best Physics Schools in Minnesota list.
-Located in the town of Morris, UMN Morris is a public college with a small student population.
+University of Minnesota - Morris landed the #6 spot in the 2023 rankings for the best physics programs.
+Located in the town of Morris, UMN Morris is a public school with a small student population.

 Request Information

-Winona State University ranked #7 on this year’s Best Physics Schools in Minnesota list.
-Winona State is a moderately-sized public school located in the town of Winona.
+With a ranking of #7, Winona State University did quite well on this year’s best schools for physics students.
+Winona State is a medium-sized public school located in the distant town of Winona.

 Request InformationBest Physics Colleges in the Plains States Region